huggingface/diffusers/examples/dreambooth/README.md

   --max_train_steps=800
 ```

-### Using DreamBooth for other pipelines than Stable Diffusion
+### Using DreamBooth for pipelines other than Stable Diffusion

-Altdiffusion also support dreambooth now, the runing comman is basically the same as abouve, all you need to do is replace the `MODEL_NAME` like this:
+The [AltDiffusion pipeline](https://huggingface.co/docs/diffusers/api/pipelines/alt_diffusion) also supports dreambooth fine-tuning.
+The process is the same as above, all you need to do is replace the `MODEL_NAME` like this:
-One can now simply change the `pretrained_model_name_or_path` to another architecture such as [`AltDiffusion`](https://huggingface.co/docs/diffusers/api/pipelines/alt_diffusion).

 ```
 export MODEL_NAME="CompVis/stable-diffusion-v1-4" --> export MODEL_NAME="BAAI/AltDiffusion-m9"